half-duplex/hugo-arcana/README.md

 The mostly-empty `_index.md` files are required for marking of the active menu item to work correctly.

+You can add your own sass by putting it in assets/sass/custom.scss, which is included at the end of main.scss.

 ## Contributing
 Pull requests welcome!
 This is my first Hugo theme, and I expect there are some things I've done sub-optimally.